MusicTheorist/MOTHER-3-HQ-Sound-Mixing/README.md

 Because of that, any TAS recordings of MOTHER 3 will be broken by this hack.
 You have been warned!!

 ## INSTRUCTIONS for xdelta patch:
-Apply the "Mother 3 (Fan Translations) XDELTA patch with https://www.romhacking.net/utilities/704/ AFTER you have translated your Japanese copy of MOTHER 3!
+Apply the "Mother 3 (Fan Translations)" XDELTA patch with https://www.romhacking.net/utilities/704/ AFTER you have translated your Japanese copy of MOTHER 3!

 ## KNOWN COMPATIBLE VERSIONS with xdelta patch:
 - Dutch v1.0